 Marcus is an excellent teacher and the course was perfectly balanced with technical information and instruction, as well as being fun and most importantly practical, which left me feeling confident and wanting to learn more and sail as soon as possible.
 I will miss the Tuesday night lessons.
 Thank you Marcus!

 Don’t hesitate to contact us if you want to find out more or want to confirm this is the right course for you.

 RYA Day Skipper Theory Course Syllabus

-A comprehensive introduction to chart work, navigation, meteorology and the basics of seamanship for Competent Crew.
-You will find this course invaluable if you want to learn to start making decisions on board.
+A comprehensive introduction to chart work, navigation, meteorology and seamanship for Competent Crew.
+This course is invaluable if you want to start making decisions onboard.

 1. Nautical terms

 - Knowledge of the properties of synthetic ropes in common use